seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 The __segments__ section defines reusable, semantically annotated text fragments that can be referenced within templates.
-These segments act as modular building blocks for dynamic content generation, optimizing consistency, maintainability, and flexibility.
+These segments act as modular building blocks for dynamic content generation.

 There are two supported syntaxes for referencing segments in templates:

-- `@data:planet` Inline syntax for simple, direct references
+- `@data:planet` Inline syntax for direct references
-- `{@data:planet}` Bracketed syntax for clearer embedding in complex or nested contexts
+- `{@data:planet}` Bracketed syntax for embedding in complex or nested contexts

 Both syntaxes resolve to the same segment definition and can be used